-Ability to identify and complete investment opportunities.
+Ability to Identify and Complete Investment Opportunities.

 Acadian's growth strategy is to acquire high-quality timberland investments with the objective of achieving appropriate risk-adjusted returns on its invested capital over the long-term.
 However, there is no certainty that Acadian will be able to find and complete sufficient investment opportunities that meet its investment criteria.
 Acadian's investment criteria considers, among other things, the financial, operating, governance and strategic merits of a proposed acquisition.
-Competition for assets is significant and competition from other well-capitalized investors or companies may significantly increase the purchase price or prevent Acadian from completing an acquisition.
+Competition for assets is significant and completing from other well-capitalized investors or companies may significantly increase the purchase price or prevent Acadian from completing an acquisition.